zabaldwin/zabaldwin.github.io/_pages/pictures.md

  _____________________
 <p align="center">
-Some pictures of the town I was in for a while Mainz, Germany
+Some pictures of Mainz, Germany
 </p>
 _____________________